Free Trial

 Get a Free Trial – Best Accounting Software For Small Business

-Here’s a table showing the applicable GST rates for major steel items along with their HSN codes:
+Here’s a table showing the applicable new GST rates effective after 22 Sep 2025 for Steel Products (no compensation cess) for major steel items along with their HSN codes:

 HSN Code Product Description GST Rate